 Then it dawned on me—I was standing on holy ground.
 This was the front, the Albanian Front, the on that had stood up to Mussolini’s ultimatum.
 It was here that the Greek sense of philotimo shouted back a resounding “OXI” that reverberated through the mountains, through the valleys, and beyond through the annals of recorded history.
 I was standing on holy ground.

 As a Greek immigrant to the US, I had never learned about my country’s history.
 The closest I got was through the Founding Father’s awe of Greek ideals: Thomas Jefferson spoke Greek fluently, the Capitol building constructed in classical style, the craze to name newly incorporated towns classically like Athens, Ithaca, Corinth.
 We never learned about the pivotal role Greece played in World War 2 or any war.
 It was overlooked, quiet, a country of a few million backwards farmers.
 We were told how it was Marshall and his plan that saved Greece from the communists.
+We were not told how it was Greece that saved the world from the Nazis.

 Walking through those mountains, I remembered the stories about my grandfather.
 He too was conscripted from his island in the Cyclades to fight in this very front.
 My yiayia remembered how the Italians who overpowered the islands took over their house as headquarters.
 My grandparents had a lot of arable land and were known on the island for their generous giving away of their goat cheeses, yogurt and flour.
 My yiayia, clever as a fox, made sure to hide the large heads of cheeses in a ditch near the aloni, the stone chaffing mill.
 She waited till the company of Italian soldiers had descended the large mountains; she knew they were watching with binoculars, so she hid the stuff just as the bushes hid their view of the house.
 She has 7 months pregnant with four small children at the time in a remote village in the back side of a remote island.
 “Dove queso?” they questioned her putting their hands to their mouths.
 “Look,” she said pointing to the four small children hugging her legs, “picolli” She made a motion with her hands to show them they needed to eat a lot.

 The Italians even while they were following directives were bon vivants.
-They painted the stone house a rich salmon.
-Smoked tobacco and drank wine.
+They painted the stone house a rich salmon, smoked tobacco and drank wine.
 As clever as my grandmother, they stamped on the stone tiles in the kitchen, rummaged around the hay near the mill and eventually found most of the hidden cheese.
 They had a party.
 But they fed the four little kids jumping around like wild goats.

 While this was happening to his island home, Pappou was battling the snow and the nasty Italian fascists in the rugged mountains around the Zachorochorgia.